 “I can’t live without you.”
 She gave a big yawn and closed her eyes as tears continued to fall.

 “You can.
 You already did.”
 Alec softly spoke.
 “I love you so much.”
 He kissed her hair.

 “I love you, too.”
 She whispered and fell into a deep slumber.

-Valerie awoke to the sound of the swaying grass that echo through the silent hill as the sunset paints the sky with it’s lonely amber hue.
+Valerie awoke to the sound of the swaying grass that echoed through the silent hill as the sunset painted the sky with it’s lonely amber hue.